Hojai: District administration

-The present Deputy Commissioner is Shri Anupam Choudhury, ACS and the present Superintendent of Police is Sri Barun Purkayastha. and present Additional Superintendent of police is Punjit Duwara, APS.
+The present Deputy Commissioner is Anupam Choudhury, ACS and the present Superintendent of Police is Barun Purkayastha. and present Additional Superintendent of police is Punjit Duwara, APS.
 Deputy Superintendent of Police Hojai is Rosy Talukdar, APS.

-District judiciary
+Judiciary

 Initially the Judicial Court at Hojai was established on 20 October 1982 and functioned as Court of Judicial Magistrate First Class.
 In due course of time, later on, the Courts of Additional District and Sessions Judge (Fast Track Court), Sub-Divisional Judicial Magistrate, Munsiff cum JMFC Courts were established and functioning under District Judiciary, Nagaon.

-On 6 March 2021, Hon'ble Mr. Justice Suman Shyam,Judge Guahati High Court has inaugurated the newly created Courts of District & Sessions Judge and Chief Judicial Magistrate at Hojai, Sankardev Nagar.
-On inauguration of the new District Judiciary, Sri Aditya Hazarika became the first District & Sessions Judge and Sri Shakti Sharma became the first Chief Judicial Magistrate of Hojai District.
+On 6 March 2021, Suman Shyam, Judge Guahati High Court, has inaugurated the newly created Courts of District & Sessions Judge and Chief Judicial Magistrate at Hojai, Sankardev Nagar.
+On inauguration of the new District Judiciary, Aditya Hazarika became the first District & Sessions Judge and Shakti Sharma became the first Chief Judicial Magistrate of Hojai District.

 Politics

-Hojai is an MLA constituency.
-It falls under Nagaon LS constituency.
-It was part of Jamunamukh LAC.
-Since its inception in 1967, seven people were elected as MLAs.
+Hojai is an MLA constituency that falls under the Nagaon Lok Sabha constituency.
+It was previously a part of the Jamunamukh LAC.
+Since its inception in 1967, seven individuals have been elected as MLAs.

 The first was Jonab Rahimuddin Ahmed.
 He was followed by Idris Ali Fakir, Sadhan Ranjan Sarkar, Santi Ranjan Dasgupta and since 1991, Ardhendu Kumar Dey has been consistently elected as an MLA, the lone defeat coming in 2006 to AIUDF's Aditya Langthasa who served as an MLA for a single term.
 Ardhendu Kumar Dey regained his seat in 2011 for a fourth term.
 For the first time, in 2016 assembly elections, BJP wrested this seat with the incumbent MLA being Shiladitya Dev.As of 2021, Ramkrishna Ghosh is elected in Assam Legislative Assembly election in 2021 from Hojai constituency.At present, Ramkrishna Ghosh is the MLA of Hojai District.

-MLA of 90 No Jamunamukh Constituency is Mohammed Sirajuddin Ajmal.
-MLA of Lumding Constituency is Sibu Mishra.